roots/bud/README.md

 bud.use('@roots/bud-eslint')
 ```

 We recommend adding all the extensions you want to use at the very top of your configuration file.
+For many extensions the oder in which they are called is a non-issue, but for other extensions the ordering may be important.
+For instance, if you are adding React support to your application with `@roots/bud-react`, you are going to want to add that extension after `@roots/bud-babel`.
+Likewise, `@roots/bud-purgecss` adds a postcss plugin and so it should be included after `@roots/bud-postcss`.

+In the future it is likely there will be an API for extension authors to declare dependencies so that Bud can infer an order without the user having to know what depends on what.
+But, for now, this is the case.

 Some extensions may attach additional configuration functions to the `bud` object for you to utilize.